bangmaple/BangMapleJDBCRepository/README.md

 - Create a new project then add this library by downloading the jar file from the `Release` tab.
 - Or you can clone this repository without having download the jar file.
 - `Remember to also add the JDBC driver`.
-- For Servlet environment, you can configure like this by creating a new `ServletListener` class or the class you just created that implementing the `ServletContextListener` interface then override the `contextInitialized` method:
+- For Servlet environment (non-context.xml users), you can configure like this by creating a new `ServletListener` class or the class you just created that implementing the `ServletContextListener` interface then override the `contextInitialized` method:
 ```java